 Maintain a healthy weight.
 Lose weight gradually, if needed.
 Losing even 10 pounds can significantly lower your blood pressure.

 Be physically active.
 Try to get at least 30 minutes of activity on most days.
 This can lower your blood pressure by several points.

-Eat healthy.
-Eat a diet high in fruits, vegetables, whole grains, and nonfat dairy.
+Eat a healthy diet.
+Plan meals that include fruits, vegetables, whole grains, and nonfat dairy.
 Limit fats, especially saturated fats (fatty meat, fried food, whole milk, cheese, butter).
 Follow the DASH diet to lower your blood pressure.